usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/12309/readme.txt

+FindDocuments for ObjectRef

-XCQ FindDocuments for ObjectRef
+Test the FindDocuments for ObjectRef Stored Query against the Responding Gateway.

-Depends on test 12318 (which targets a Document Repository) to initialize the test data.
+Depends on test 12318 to initialize the test data.

-Assertions test the following:

-homeMatch1 - first ObjectRef has correct home attribute (value from xdstest2tool/mgmt/default.xml

-homeMatch2 - second ObjectRef has correct home attribute (value from xdstest2tool/mgmt/default.xml

-ObjectRefCount - Query returns 2 ObjectRefs